 Fatigue damage due to the sloshing of fluid in partially-filled tanks is not within the scope of the SFA classification notation.
-However, the designer is encouraged to perform and submit such calculations if deemed important for the FPSO.
+However, the designer is encouraged to perform and submit such calculations if deemed important for the FPSO, as decided by the designer or by ABS.